Under the heading "Course information" above, you will find the section "Search course"

 Choose within your field of study

-The prerequisites state what previous knowledge you need to have to
+The prerequisites state the previous knowledge you need to have to

 be able to start the course.
 Also, you need to stick to your field of